dreamking60/d3-start-to-finish-leanpub/manuscript/28 Data manipulation.md

 # Data Manipulation

 This chapter introduces another JavaScript library called Lodash ([https://lodash.com/](https://lodash.com/)).
 Lodash is a general purpose utility library that provides a large number of functions that perform common tasks.
 It’s especially useful when working with data (in particular arrays and objects).
-Later on you’ll use it in the Energy Explorer to sort the countries.
+Later on you’ll use it in Energy Explorer to sort the countries.

 One of the advantages of using a library such as Lodash is that it overcomes web browser differences.
 It’s perhaps not as prevalent as it once was, but some commonly used functions weren’t available in certain web browsers.
 Using Lodash was a convenient way of overcoming this issue.
 It’s beyond this book to show everything that Lodash can do, but we’ll look at some of the functions I commonly use when building data visualisations.